 My niece and her family live miles away from me.
 I can’t help her the way I’d like to.
 I can’t make her diabetes go away.
 But there are things I can do.

-I’m raising my hand. (*Waves to Savannah!*) I’m taking the pledge to stop diabetes.
+So I’m raising my hand. (*Waves to Savannah!*) I’m taking the pledge to stop diabetes.
 I pledge to be kinder to my body: to drink more water, eat in moderation, to test my blood sugar regularly and to exercise.
 These are not going to be easy for me to do.
 It is a lifestyle change.
-I’m doing this for my niece, for my family, and for myself.
+But I’m doing this for my niece, for my family, and for myself.

 Oh, don’t worry.
 We’ll have a Thanksgiving Day feast, we’ll watch parades and I’ll probably watch a sappy movie.
 But I’ve made the pledge – I’ll eat in moderation (we’ll have plenty of leftovers!) and I will exercise and I will test my blood sugar regularly.
 You all will hold me accountable, won’t you?

-And have a HAPPY (moderate) THANKSGIVING.
+Have a HAPPY (moderate) THANKSGIVING.